microsoft/PowerApps-TestEngine/README.md

 ### 1. The test execution failed.
 What should I do?

-We suggest check the recording and logs in the test result folder to see what caused the error.
+We suggest checking the logs and recording in the test result folder to see what caused the error.
 Common issues are listed below:

 - Wrong authentication information
 - Require authorization to certain controls or features (you will need to manually open the app and grant the access before using test engine to run tests on the app)